bradleypeterson/AlgoGauge/README.md

  check the <a href="https://github.com/jzdegrey/AlgoGauge/issues">Repo Issues tab</a> to see if your issue has already been reported.
 If not, then please create a
 <a href="https://github.com/jzdegrey/AlgoGauge/issues/new/choose">New issue</a>.
 If you do need to make changes to this
-code, then you must check out and create a new branch from either main or the <a href="">Development Branch</a>, make your edits, commit and push them to your branch and then create a pull request.
+code, then you must check out and create a new branch from either main or Development Branch, make your edits, commit and push them to your branch and then create a pull request.
 Only owners of this repo may authorize pull requests.

 If you do want to add to this repo, please also read the [DEV-README](./docs/DEV-README.md#algogauge-cli)